esbenk/devfeed/README.md

 ### 15/09/2022 BC TechDays 😃😃👏👏
-BC TechDays is finally back with a number of Microsoft sessions.
+BC TechDays is finally back with a number of Microsoft hosted sessions.

 **Troubleshooting Business Central SaaS environments** Join this session to learn about some of the troubleshooting tools in Business Central.
 In client profiler, profiling in Visual Studio Code, instrumentation versus sampling, debugging, and snapshot debugging.